numba/numba/docs/source/user/jitclass.rst

 * ``isinstance()`` only works in the interpreter.
 * Manipulating jitclass instances in the interpreter is not optimized, yet.
 * Support for jitclasses are available on CPU only.
+  (Note: Support for GPU devices is planned for a future release.)

 The decorator: ``@jitclass``